isaaccorley/torchrs/README.md

 <img src="./assets/rsicd.png" width="500px"></img>

 The [RSICD](https://github.com/201528014227051/RSICD_optimal) dataset, proposed in ["Exploring Models and Data for Remote Sensing Image Caption Generation", Lu et al.](https://arxiv.org/abs/1712.07835) is an image captioning dataset with 5 captions per image for 10,921 RGB images extracted using [Google Earth](https://earth.google.com/web/), [Baidu Map](https://map.baidu.com/), [MapABC](https://www.mapabc.com/) and [Tianditu](https://www.tianditu.gov.cn/).
-This dataset contains 5 captions per image.
 While one of the larger remote sensing image captioning datasets, this dataset contains very repetitive language with little detail and many captions are duplicated.

 The dataset can be downloaded using the `scripts/download_rsicd.sh` script and then used as below: